Yim Si-wan: 2012–2023: Venture into acting and recognition

-In 2019, Im was cast in the thriller drama Hell Is Other People, based on the webtoon of the same name.
+In 2019, Yim was cast in the thriller drama Hell Is Other People, based on the webtoon of the same name.
 This marks his first project after enlistment.
 The same year, he was cast in the period sports film Boston 1947.
 In 2020, he was also cast in the disaster film Emergency Declaration.
 It was invited to the out of competition section of the 74th Cannes Film Festival to be held from 6 to July 17, 2021 and had its world premiere on July 16.
 It was slated to release theatrically in January 2022, but due to a new wave of the COVID-19 pandemic its release was delayed.
-It was finally released theatrically in South Korea on August 3, 2022 Im's acting performance as the bioterrorist on the airplane earnings praise by critics and audience.
+It was finally released theatrically in South Korea on August 3, 2022 Yim's acting performance as the bioterrorist on the airplane earnings praise by critics and audience.
 He was nominated for Best Supporting Actor at the 59th Baeksang Arts Awards, 43rd Blue Dragon Film Awards, 58th Grand Bell Awards, 16th Asian Film Awards and won at the 31st Buil Film Awards and Korean Film Producers Association Awards.
 He also received Buldak Rising Star Award at the London Asian Film Festival.

-In 2020, Im starred in JTBC's romance drama Run On.
+In 2020, Yim starred in JTBC's romance drama Run On.
 He also recorded the song "Me and You" for the soundtrack of the series; it was the first time in four years since he had participated in a series' soundtrack.
 He participated not only in singing but also in writing the lyrics.